Start by clicking on "Fill out the template"

 When this Handbook has been filled out, it should be printed out and kept on file with the employer.
 Then, each time a new employee starts work with the employer, the new employee should be given a copy of the Handbook and asked to sign the acknowledgment page.
 The employer should keep a copy of the signed acknowledgment page and the employee should keep the complete Handbook.

 From time to time, if the employer implements new rules or policies, it may be necessary to update the Handbook.
 When this occurs, the employer may notify employees of the updates, and release a new version of the Handbook.
 Within this Handbook, there is actually an option for the employer to state how they are going to notify employees of any updates.
 Some employers distribute copies of the updated Handbook to all employees, while others simply change the "Last Updated" date on the Handbook, and require employees to regularly check back for updates.
 Whichever option the employer chooses, this procedure may be followed if and when the employer ever wants to update the Handbook in future.
+In any event, the document should be made easily available, and employees should be notified about the new policy.
+An easy way to do this is by sending a Letter to Employees About New or Updated Workplace Policies.

 Most new employees in Australia are covered by the Fair Work Act.
 Under that Act, employers have to give all employees (who are covered by the Act) a copy of the "Fair Work Information Statement".
 More information about this, together with a copy of the Fair Work Information Statement, is available on the website of the Fair Work Ombudsman.
 Therefore, most employers choose to provide a copy of the Fair Work Information Statement to new employees at the same time that they provide this Employee Handbook to their new employees.